Home Health Taking Antibiotics Safely

 Bacteriostatic antibiotics prevent bacteria cell growth, and bactericidal antibiotics kill bacteria.

-Antibiotics start working right away after a person takes them.
-Each antibiotic may stay in the body for different lengths of time, but common antibiotics such as amoxicillin and ciprofloxacin stay in your system for about 24 hours after taking the last dose.
-It might take longer for people with impaired kidney function to eliminate the drug from the body.
+According to Unity Point Health, antibiotics typically take action immediately, but it can take a few days to start feeling better.
+Each antibiotic stays in the body for varying lengths of time, but common antibiotics such as Amoxil (amoxicillin) and Cipro (ciprofloxacin) typically remain in your system for anywhere from 8 to 24 hours after the last dose.
+It can take longer for people with impaired kidney function to eliminate the drug from the body.

-Some antibiotics will take days to leave the body.
-Azithromycin stays in the body for about 15 days after the last dose.
+Some antibiotics, like Pfizer’s Zithromax or Z-Pack (azithromycin), stay in the body for about 15 days after the last dose.

-Ask your pharmacist or medical provider for specific information on how long the antibiotic you are taking stays in the body.
+Ask your pharmacist or medical provider how long your specific antibiotic stays in the body and other helpful information.

 Pills spill out of bottle onto surface